TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

 # Requirements
 * Home Assistant version 2022.2 is required because the `iif` filter/function introduced in that version is used in templates
-* For Spotify you need to have the [Spotify integration ](https://www.home-assistant.io/integrations/spotify/) installed, and [Spotcast ](https://github.com/fondberg/spotcast/) (available on [HACS](https://github.com/hacs/integration))
-* The [Google Home Resume script](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896) and all its [prerequisites](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896#prerequisites-10)
+* The [Google Home Resume script](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896) and all its [prerequisites](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896#prerequisites-10) in case you want to resume what was playing afterwards.

 # Most recent change